oohhhhhhoo/ecem202a_project/README.md

 # ecem202a_project
-Template for project websites for UCLA ECEM202A / CSM213A
+This is repository template for UCLA ECEM202A / CSM213A projects